andreachello/Blockchain/README.md

 Main focus in on implementing building blocks of Solidity to create a ballot smart contract

-## 2. Inbox Seimple Messaging System on Rinkeby Testnet
+## 2. Inbox Simple Messaging System on Rinkeby Testnet

+## 3. Simple Lottery DAPP with React Front End